Jennifer Kim is a writer, educator, and producer.

 Another passion of mine is taking people on field trips and sharing the Los Angeles and San Gabriel Valley that I love–with some of the glitz of LA but more of its offbeat sides, the hidden gems.

 I also organize gatherings which I call “teaM” or tea mixers.
-While sipping on tea and meeting wonderful people that I’ve invited, the teaMs have learned about working in tech, building workplace confidence with “receipts” (presented by Yolanda Enoch), and adult coloring for stress relief.
+While sipping on tea and meeting wonderful people that I’ve invited, the teaMs have learned about working in tech, building workplace confidence with “receipts” (presented by Yolanda Enoch), the culture of school systems (presented by anthropologist D. Diaz), and adult coloring for stress relief.

 I am one of those people who wear many hats–beanies, baseball caps, scarves–and always have projects in motion.
 Bottom line: I love to learn and I love to share.

 My work in TV, radio, film, and photography has been featured on Tell Me More (NPR News), KCRW (NPR radio), KCET-TV (PBS), and in art galleries and film festivals.